Geocent/18f-prototype/README.md

   * Risk Management
 * Schedule / Sprint Durations

-The [PMP](./docs/Geocent%20Project%20Management%20Plan_Final.docx) is developed initially from a standard Geocent template and tailored to meet the needs of the specific project.
-For this project we used a standard scrum based [PMP](./docs/Geocent%20Project%20Management%20Plan_Final.docx) with sprint durations set at 2 day intervals.
+The PMP is developed initially from a standard Geocent template and tailored to meet the needs of the specific project.
+For this project we used a standard scrum based PMP with sprint durations set at 2 day intervals.
 The [PMP](./docs/Geocent%20Project%20Management%20Plan_Final.docx) is a living document, which is updated whenever project dynamics change, and is the driving document for ensuring all aspects of a project are managed properly.
 By requiring all Geocent projects to develop a [PMP](./docs/Geocent%20Project%20Management%20Plan_Final.docx) based on minimum template requirements, we ensure consistency and quality of project execution across the company.

 ##Multidisciplinary Team
 We chose our team based on our understanding of the requirements and our initial concept development for the prototype.
-Our team structure is documented in the [PMP](./docs/Geocent%20Project%20Management%20Plan_Final.docx) as well as in Attachment C.
+Our team structure is documented in the [PMP](./docs/Geocent%20Project%20Management%20Plan_Final.docx) as well as in Attachment C.   Please refer to the site’s [About]() page to see the team makeup.
-Our team includes:
-* **Leader:** Jared Ladner – Geocent Senior Project Manager responsible for the overall quality of the project and technical architecture
-* **Product Owner:** Keith Alphonso – Geocent Chief Technology Officer responsible for product vision and shaping
-* **Scrum Master:** Roberta Hazelbaker, a certified Scrum Master responsible for managing the Scrum process and maintaining documentation
-* **User Centered Design Expert:** Vance Lowe, a certified Usability Analyst from Human Factors International responsible for Human Centered Design
-* **DevOps Engineer:** Tyler Sanders, expert in Continuous Integration (CI) and Continuous Delivery (CD) environment setup, infrastructure automation expert, and cloud expert responsible for CI/CD and DevOps support
-* **Quality Manager:** Brian Priest – Senior level development, test and QA expert
-* **Developers:** Josh Penton, Randy Nolen, and Aaron Whitney – Experienced developers that can support both front or back end development

 ##Team Communication & Collaboration
 We understand that good communications is essential to project success.
 For this project, the team was geographically dispersed, located in New Orleans and Baton Rouge, LA; Stennis Space Center, MS;, and Charleston, SC.
 Quality communications is critical in this type of environment, and our communications mechanisms proved to be very effective during the development and testing of this prototype.